shanecrinion/immune/README.md

 -   Read counting was measured using the Subread toolkit called featureCounts (<https://subread.sourceforge.net/featureCounts.html>).

-The R packages used for the RNA-seq analysis were DESeq2 (version 1.42.1), gage and WGCNA.
-These are installed in R by:
+The main R packages used for the RNA-seq analysis were DESeq2 (version 1.42.1), gage and WGCNA.
+These, and many other packages used in the individual analyses, are installed in R using BiocManager:

 ```
 if (!require("BiocManager", quietly = TRUE))